Data observability: the key to trustworthy revenue data

 AI-powered sales tools rely on clean, real-time data.
 They help optimize prospecting, improve forecasting, and automate key sales processes.
 But if your data is outdated or inaccurate, your AI models and sales strategies can take a serious hit.
 That’s where data observability steps in—it ensures your AI systems get the clean data they need to perform at their best.

 Observability tools are much more proactive, while monitoring is reactive.
-The truth of the matter is that sales teams need both in order to detect and resolve data quality issues before they impact decision-making.
+The truth is that sales teams need both to detect and resolve data quality issues before they impact decision-making.

 Data observability, however, continuously monitors data pipelines to detect anomalies and unexpected issues in real time.
 It's like comparing a checklist to an intelligent system that identifies problems before they cause major disruptions.
 Using both ensures a reliable data infrastructure that supports AI-powered decision-making.